 UC Davis Article 26 Backpack: Backpack is a safe and secure platform to store academic credentials, documents and human rights advocacy work products.
 As the situation in Ukraine grows worse UC Davis encourages students, professionals and human rights defenders to use Backpack.

 The University of New Europe: Emergency contact and information, fellowship and sabbatical opportunities for scholars and students, artists and cultural workers, journalists, lawyers and human rights defenders in need and/or at risk.
+Find an additional list of resources for academics and cultural workers at risk, updated by the university, here.

 Alexander von Humboldt Foundation: A page of individuals and institutions that want to enable researchers threatened by the war in Ukraine to work at their institute.
 Some can help with their own funds; others can offer a joint application under the Philipp Schwartz Initiative or other funding programs.
 The list is updated regularly.